NEW GLOBAL COLLABORATION DRIVING BETTER EARLY PSYCHOSIS CARE

-AEPCC will give researchers the opportunity to come together with clinicians and the lived experience community to drive innovative, impactful early psychosis research.
+AEPCC gives researchers the opportunity to come together with clinicians and the lived experience community to drive innovative, impactful early psychosis research.

-AEPCC will help the early psychosis community better understand client outcomes, and support the continuous improvement of care for young people experiencing psychosis.
+AEPCC helps the early psychosis community better understand client outcomes, and support the continuous improvement of care for young people experiencing psychosis.

-The early psychosis lived experience community of young people, carers and family members will be able to connect, reflect collectively and influence AEPCC’s work.
+The early psychosis lived experience community of young people, carers and family members can connect, reflect collectively and influence AEPCC’s work.

 AEPCC is innovative, unifying and empowering.
 We’re bringing together Australia’s early psychosis community like never before – to support each other to drive evidence-based, effective and lasting change that improves the lives of young people.